leonstafford/leonstafford.github.io/essays/what_i_believe.md

 ### Are questions more interesting than statements?

 "What's the point?" can often be exasperated in moments of depression.
-Rather than it's usual negative lamentation, leading to frustration at the lack of evidential answers, we can choose to embrace it for the beauty of it's limitless depth.
+Rather than it's usual negative lamentation, leading to frustration at the lack of evidential answers, we can choose to embrace it for the beauty of its limitless depth.

 ### King's Quest